VodemSharp/Allowed.Svelte.NET/README.md

 The `RouteStoreData` class is a store that defines the current page by storing information about the route and path.
 It has two properties:

-* path: a string that represents the route template for the current page.
+* `path`: a string that represents the route template for the current page.
-* route: a RouteData object that contains information about the current route.
+* `route`: a `RouteData` object that contains information about the current route.

-The RouteData class contains two properties:
+The `RouteData` class contains two properties:

-* component: an object that represents the Svelte component for the current page.
+* `component`: an object that represents the Svelte component for the current page.
-* layout: an object that represents the Svelte layout component for the current page.
+* `layout`: an object that represents the Svelte layout component for the current page.

 ## Router